 development, maintenance, preservation, budgeting and evaluating the collection, rests

-with the Library Director, Associate Director, library faculty, and appointed teaching
+with the Dean of the library, library faculty, and appointed teaching faculty, known

-The Director, Associate Director, and library faculty provide mechanisms for insuring
+The Dean and library faculty provide mechanisms for insuring equity, continuity, and

-equity, continuity, and flexibility in the collection program.
-Their responsibilities
+flexibility in the collection program.
+Their responsibilities include:

 - Recommendations of appropriate library resources in support of the mission of the